tekouin-wescale/campusna-helm-charts/docs/source/index.rst

-.. tekouin documentation master file, created by sphinx-quickstart on Sun Nov 19 18:19:51 2023.
+..
+Tekouin documentation master file, created by sphinx-quickstart on Sun Nov 19 18:19:51 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.